sohale/implisolid/docs/readme.md

 An open-source library for modelling and polygonisation of solids using the Implicit Surfaces approach.
 The original purpose is to use for 3D printing.

-It is designed to be used not only for 3D printingm, but also for research on Implicit modeling of shapes, as well as visualisation and artistic purposes.
+ImpliSolid is designed to be used not only for 3D printing, but also for research on Implicit modeling of shapes, as well as visualisation and artistic purposes.

-ImpliSolid is the solid modelling engine behind WeDesign.Live, a web-based solid designer for 3D printing.
+ImpliSolid is the solid modelling kernel, the engine behind WeDesign.Live, a web-based solid designer for 3D printing.
 WeDesign.Live uses MP5, the new collaborative standard for 3D printing.
 ImpliSolid can use format MP5 for modelling the shapes.

 ImpliSolid is free software and open source under GPL3 license.